Thinking about renting out your home?

-If you are not already a member or associate of the NLA, to register as an associate all you need to do visit the NLA website and enter your contact details.
+If you are not already a member or associate of the NRLA, to register as an associate all you need to do is visit the NRLA website and enter your contact details.

 We recommend that all landlords take this opportunity to keep up to date with ever changing rules and regulation, and to use reliable forms and letters, drafted by the industry’s largest landlord association.